nLab diagonal matrix

 Examples

-A diagonal matrix with value 1 on the diagonal is an identity matrix.
+A diagonal matrix with value 1 in all diagonal entries is an identity matrix.

 References